-Absolutely no-one may, as a test, throw his/her boule during the game.
-Players who do not observe this rule could be penalised as set out in the chapter "Discipline", Article 35.
+Absolutely no-one, as a test, may throw their boules during a game including away from the lane where they are playing.
+Players who do not observe this rule could be penalised as set out in article 35.

-During an end, boules going outside the marked terrain are valid except as in the application of Article 19.
+During an end, boules going outside the marked terrain are valid except as in the application of article 19.